Union monuments at Gettysburg > Pennsylvania > Infantry

 The Cemetery Ridge monument to the 121st Pennsylvania is south of Gettysburg on the east side of Hancock Avenue 0.3 mile north of Fairfield Road and 45 yards southeast of the United States Regulars monument.
 Hancock Avenue is one way northbound.
 (39°48’39.2″N 77°14’07.6″W)

-From the front of the monument on Seminary Ridge:
+Text from the front of the monument on Seminary Ridge:

 121st Penna.
 Infantry